 Anand Mehra, M.D. was nominated to serve on the supervisory board by Sofinnova Venture Partners IX, L.P., one of our shareholders, and has been a member of the supervisory board since August 2015.
 Dr. Mehra has been with Sofinnova Ventures since 2007, most recently holding the position of a general partner where he focuses on working with entrepreneurs to build drug development companies.
 He has led the firm's investments in Vicept Therapeutics (acquired by Allergan), Aerie Pharmaceuticals, Inc., Aclaris Therapeutics, Inc., and Prothena Corporation PLC.
-He currently serves as a member of the boards of directors of Spark Therapeutics, Inc., Aerie Pharmaceuticals Inc. and Marinus Pharmaceuticals Inc. as well as the boards of several private companies.
+He currently serves as a member of the boards of directors of Spark Therapeutics, Inc., Aclaris Therapeutics, Inc. and Marinus Pharmaceuticals Inc. as well as the boards of several private companies.
 Dr. Mehra received his M.D. from Columbia University's College of Physicians and Surgeons.

 Jack B. Nielsen was nominated to serve on the supervisory board by Novo A/S, one of our shareholders, and has been a member of the supervisory board since August 2015.
-Mr. Nielsen has worked within Novo A/S and its venture activities since 2001 in several roles, and since 2012, he has been employed as a partner based in Copenhagen, Denmark.
+Mr. Nielsen has worked within Novo A/S and its venture activities since 2001 in several roles.
 Novo A/S is a Denmark limited liability company that manages investments and financial assets.
-From 2006 to 2012, Mr. Nielsen was employed as a partner at Novo Ventures of Novo A/S (US) Inc. in San Francisco, where he established the office which provides certain consultancy services to Novo A/S. Mr. Nielsen previously served as a member of the board of directors of Akebia Therapeutics, Inc. He currently serves on the board of directors of a number of private companies in the biopharmaceutical and biotechnology industries.
+Since January 2016, Mr. Nielsen has been employed by Novo A/S as a senior partner based in Copenhagen, Denmark.
+From 2012 through 2015, he was employed as a partner at Novo A/S, and from 2006 to 2012, Mr. Nielsen was employed as a partner by, and helped establish, Novo Ventures (US) Inc. in San Francisco, California, which provides certain consultancy services to Novo A/S. Mr. Nielsen previously served as a member of the board of directors of Akebia Therapeutics, Inc. from 2013 to June 2015.
+He currently serves on the board of directors of a number of private companies in the biopharmaceutical and biotechnology industries.
 Mr. Nielsen received an M.Sc. in chemical engineering from the Technical University of Denmark, and an M.S. in management of technology from the Technical University of Denmark.